 May 15, 2018 marks the 100th anniversary of the world’s first regularly scheduled airmail service.
 President Wilson was on hand in Washington, DC to watch the historic take off.
 At first the service only operated between Washington, Philadelphia and New York.
 By 1920, airmail raced from New York to San Francisco.
 It was dangerous work.
 More than 30 pilots died doing their best to fly the mail.
 Americans recognized the bravery of these Postmen of the Skies, treating them as heroes.
 In 1927 the Post Office handed off the last of its routes to private contractors, paving the way for what became the nation’s commercial aviation system.

-This exhibition highlighted the variety of flowering plants commemorated on US postage stamps during the past 50 years and explores artistic themes that emerged during this period.
-For example, the artwork portrays a variety of...
+This exhibition highlighted the variety of flowering plants commemorated on US postage stamps during the past 50 years and explored artistic themes that emerged during this period.

 This exhibit explores the extraordinary life of Alexander Hamilton (1755-1804) through original mail sent and signed by him in his role as the first Secretary of the Treasury and through portraits of him and his contemporaries on postage and revenue stamps.
 The experience is augmented by in-gallery interactives and educational programming, all coinciding with the Washington dates of the national touring version of “Hamilton: An American Musical.”

 Did you know that a village at the bottom of the Grand Canyon eats most of its mail?
 Or that America’s newest national park was once so secret it used an undercover address?
 "Trailblazing: 100 Years of Our National Parks", a two-year temporary exhibition, chronicles these and numerous other intersections between mail and our national parks.
 Featuring original postage stamp art from the United States Postal Service and artifacts loaned by the National Park Service, the exhibition explores the myriad – and sometimes surprising – ways that mail moves to, through and from our national parks.